 - EH8 9JZ

 I'm a Lecturer in Psychology at the University of Edinburgh.
 I joined the School of Philosophy, Psychology & Language Sciences in the Fall of 2020.
-Before starting at Edinburgh, I was an Assistant Professor of Psychology at Arizona State University from 2017 to 2020.
+Before starting at Edinburgh, I was an Assistant Professor of Psychology at Arizona State University from 2018 to 2020.
 I completed my PhD in psychology at the University of Illinois in 2017.
-I worked as a postdoctoral fellow at the U.S. Naval Research Laboratory: Navy Center for Applied Research in Artificial Intelligence before I started my position at ASU.

 PhD cognitive psychology, 2017 - University of Illinois